Discover How to Add Another Precious Metal Beyond Gold and Silver To Your IRA

 While the IRS places strict rules on exactly which precious metals and which kinds of coins and bars can be held in an IRA, individuals continue to purchase metals like palladium within these accounts.
 So how do these metals fit in with their retirement strategy?

-Similar to other precious metals like gold and silver, palladium is seen as both a hedge against market volatility and as a potential way to maintain retirement savings if other asset classes like stocks and bonds fall.
+Similar to other precious metals like gold and silver, palladium is seen as both a hedge against economic volatility and as a potential way to maintain retirement savings if other asset classes.

-But it’s not just volatility in the stock and bond markets that make precious metals like palladium so valued.
-With the large liquidity protection programs at central banks around the world, as well as historically low interest rates—including some negative rates—fears of inflation can easily creep back into financial markets.
+But it’s not just volatility in the economy that make precious metals like palladium so valued.
+With the large liquidity protection programs at central banks around the world, as well as historically low interest rates—including some negative rates—fears of inflation can easily creep back.
 While major currencies like the U.S. Dollar haven’t seen massive inflation in decades, fears of it are not very far off.
 That makes metal assets like palladium, gold and silver even more precious.

 You cannot buy palladium or any other precious metals within a conventional IRA.
 Instead, you will need to open a self-directed IRA (SDIRA).

-The asset options available for purchase in conventional IRAs are tightly controlled by the financial institution offering them, and are generally limited to things like bonds, mutual funds, and stocks.
+The asset options available for purchase in conventional IRAs are tightly controlled by the financial institution offering them, and are generally limited to traditional assets.
 An SDIRA gives the account holder total control to select from the widest possible range of assets, which effectively includes anything not explicitly excluded by the IRS.

 SDIRAs aren’t exactly new, but they saw a significant boost to their power in the early 1990s.
 Investors were demanding more control and options for diversification in their IRAs.
 When the 1997 Taxpayer Relief Act was passed, Congress and the IRS expanded the options for precious metals holdings that were allowed in IRAs—and expanded the power of SDIRAs as retirement vehicles.